Kizaki

 • generate them soon after the schema change stabilizes

-• review plan.inspire like code, not like generated trash
+• review plan.migration like code, not like generated trash

 • commit migration files with the schema change itself